 Familiarize yourself with your organization’s privacy notices and policies.
 Businesses should only use PII data belonging to customers, employees, or others for business purposes and have clear privacy notices and policies in place.
 Personal data should be stored carefully so that it will not be shared unintentionally with unauthorized people and disposed of safely when no longer needed.

 Trust is the foundation of successful business growth.
-Recent research shows 69% of CEOs think it is becoming harder for businesses to gain and retain people’s trust.
 Protecting personal data is critical to maintaining a trusted relationship with customers and employees.
-Beyond preserving trust, new regulations have placed increasing accountability on senior management to ensure personal data is protected and businesses will be subject to significant fines for violating data protection and privacy regulations.
+Beyond preservation of trust, new regulations have placed increasing accountability on senior management to ensure personal data is protected and businesses will be subject to significant fines for violating data protection and privacy regulations.

 Celebrate Data Privacy Day by carefully and respectfully guarding the information and data entrusted to you.
 You can also help protect data privacy by limiting the information you share about others through social media and other online forums.
 For tips on protecting your personal data check here.